marius-team/marius/docs/config_interface/full_schema.rst

      - The reduction to use for the loss.
 Options are ["SUM", "MEAN"].
 (Default "SUM")
      - No

-Below is the configuration for a `SOFTMAX` loss function with `MEAN` as the reduction method.
+Below is the configuration for a `SOFTMAX_CE` loss function with `MEAN` as the reduction method.

 .. code-block:: yaml

    loss:
-     type: SOFTMAX
+     type: SOFTMAX_CE
      options:
        reduction: MEAN